 The Cave Hill Road is a big, wide, open, reasonably well-maintained, dirt road although it can be difficult to negotiate after rain.
 After a false start on arrival at Cave Hill we found a great campsite, although not very sheltered from the howling wind.

 The threatening weather had blown over by morning and we set off to climb the rock, see the ‘cave’ and find the three water supply reservoirs.

 The cave/tafone at Cave Hill is supposedly unsafe and it is imminent danger of collapse.
 Imminent in manmade terms is just the Department of Parks and Wildlife (DPaW) covering their collective bureaucratic backside.
-Imminent in geological terms could be 50 million years.
+Imminent in geological terms could be a few million years.

 Time to find the three dams.

-Harvest walls were built to channel the runoff as required.
+An extensive network of harvest walls were built to channel the runoff into various dams, as required.